nagasudhirpulla/wrldc_remc_reports_generator/README.md

 * Ctrl + select all sheets execpt 'remc_graph_data', 'scada_graph_data' sheets and print the excel as pdf
 * Make sure all the files and folders are closed after successful report generation

+## TODOs
+* add pooling stations also in the points sheet
+* get point Ids of pooling stations also to be added in central location